shinkira/BrewerMap/README.md

 Simple to use: only the the colormap length and the colorscheme name are needed to select and define an output colormap.
 The colorscheme can be preselected by the user, after which only the colormap length is required to define an output colormap.

 The function can be used as a drop-in replacement for the inbuilt colormap functions and it is compatible with all MATLAB functions that require a colormap.
 The function consists of just one M-file that provides all of the ColorBrewer colorschemes (no file-clutter!).
-Downsampling or interpolation of the nodes occurs automatically (if required) using each scheme's complete palette of nodes (not just the largest pre-defined colormap).
+Downsampling or interpolation of the nodes occurs automatically (if required) using each scheme's complete palette of nodes.
 As an option, the colormap can be returned reversed.

 Calling brewermap('demo') creates a figure that displays all of the ColorBrewer colorschemes.